determinedguy/determinedguy/README.md

 _________________
 <h3 align="center">Hi there!
 I see that you find my GitHub profile, shall I introduce myself?</h3>
-<p align="center">My name is Athal.
+<p align="center">My name is Athallah.
 I'm a Computer Science student at the University of Indonesia and an aspiring mobile developer.
 I am currently learning cloud computing and multi-platform development besides studying university courses as part of my degree.</p>
 <p align="center">I also like learning new things, especially about linguistics, languages, and cultures. 日本語を少し話します。Parlo un po' d'italiano.
 Nauczyłem się trochę języka polskiego. 有时我学普通话。</p>